Our Austrian Loden wool coat and our exceptional yak coat 🏔️🐃

 Since wearing this coat, I have received many questions:

-Ah, but it’s super soft!
-It's what ?
+Ah, but it's super soft!
+What is it?
 A cashmere coat?

 And proudly I answer: